BastiHz/miscellaneous/README.md

-A collection of small and self-contained scripts.
-Little games, mathematical puzzles and half-baked ideas.
+A collection of random small scripts.
+Mostly just ideas, notes, and little tests.